Copyright and Disclaimer

 The NSW SES does not have any responsibility for the privacy policies or practices of third party sites linked to the NSW SES site.

-All user data collected by this site will be held in strict confidence by the New South Wales State Emergency Service (NSW SES) and will only be used by this organisation for its own objectives and not passed on to any commercial organisation.
+All user data collected by this site will be held in strict confidence by the NSW SES and will only be used by this organisation for its own objectives and not passed on to any commercial organisation.
+Please refer to the NSW SES Privacy Management Plan for more information about NSW SES’s privacy practices.

 Images sent to the SES